phalpern/WG21-halpern/vector-execution-models.md

  * _varying_: The expression can have a different, unrelated, value in each lane.
- * _linear_: The value of the variable or expression is linear with respect to the lane index.
+ * _linear_: The value of the
+   expression is linear with respect to the lane index.
 The difference in value between one lane and the next is the _stride_.
 A common special case is a _unit stride_ -- i.e., a stride of one -- which is often more efficient for the hardware.
  * _uniform_: The value of the expression is the same for all lanes.

-A variable or expression within a vector loop is assumed to be _varying_ unless the compiler can determine otherwise, either through data flow analysis or through explicit attributes in the language.
-A variable declared outside of the vector loop, for example, is implicitly uniform because there is only one copy for the entire loop.
-(The OpenMP `private` and `reduction` clauses modify this attribute for specified variables.)
+A variable declared outside of the vector loop is _uniform_ because there is only one copy for the entire loop.
+Loop induction variables are _linear_ because they are incremented by a fixed amount in the loop header.
+Otherwise, an expression is _varying_ unless an explicit attribute or other construct indicates otherwise.
+The distinction between varying and linear is purely pragmatic, having to do with performance (see below).
+Using data-flow analysis , the optimizer can sometimes determine that a variable is linear even if it lacks the explicit attribute.

-If the compiler can determine that that an expression is _linear_ (e.g., because it is declared such using a language attribute), it can improve performance when that expression is used as an array index (integral values) or an address (pointer values).
-In most SIMD hardware, instructions that access evenly-spaced memory addresses, especially if they are contiguous, are less expensive than scatter/gather instructions on varying addresses.
+A _linear_ expression can be more efficient than a _varying_ expression when it is used as an array index (integral values) or an address (pointer values).
+In most SIMD hardware, instructions that access consecutive memory addresses preform better than scatter/gather instructions on varying addresses.

-If the compiler can determine that that an expression is _uniform_, it can improve performance further by using scalar instructions instead of vector instructions.
+If an expression is _uniform_, the compiler can use scalar instructions instead of vector instructions.
 For example, when the expression is an array index or an address, a single memory lookup is needed instead of one per lane.
 When the uniform expression is a conditional expression, the compiler can avoid generating code to handle control-flow divergence because all lanes will take the same branch.

 Writing to a variable with uniform address can cause correctness problems if not all lanes write the same value or if one lane writes a value and another